adellantado/escrow-agent-contract/README.md

 # 💼 Escrow Agent Contract - v0.3

+> [!NOTE]
-> [!NOTE]: A separate Simple Multisig Escrow Contract was separated from this project to it's own repository:
+> A separate Simple Multisig Escrow Contract was separated from this project to it's own repository:
 > https://github.com/adellantado/simple-multisig-escrow